innoextract

 Compatibility

-| Inno Setup 5.5.0 to 5.5.3 | innoextract 1.3+ |
+innoextract 1.5 | Inno Setup 1.2.10 to 5.5.6 |

-| Inno Setup 1.2.10 to 5.4.3 | innoextract 1.0+ |
+innoextract 1.0 to 1.2 | Inno Setup 1.2.10 to 5.4.3 |

-GOG.com installers with a 2.x.x version number on the download page or in the filename use Inno Setup 5.5.0 and cannot be extracted by innoextract 1.2 and older.
-Older installers use Inno Setup 5.2.3 and usually have no version number in the filename.
+GOG.com installers with a 2.x.x version number on the download page or in the filename use Inno Setup 5.5.0 and cannot be extracted by innoextract

 Limitations

-innoextractcurrently only supports extracting all the data.
-There is no support for extracting individual files or components and limited support for extracting language-specific files.- Included scripts and checks are not executed.
+- There is no support for extracting individual components and limited support for filtering by name.

-innoextractdoes not check if an installer includes multiple files with the same name and will continually overwrite the destination file when extracting.- Names for data slice/disk files in multi-file installers must follow the standard naming scheme.
+- Names for data slice/disk files in multi-file installers must follow the standard naming scheme.

 Also see the list of planned/requested enhancements on the issue tracker.